To access the discount form for registering for multiple workshops, please click here.

 Please note: This workshop will include open and candid discussion of and references to human bodies, anatomical parts, and sexual functioning.

-- LPCs: This workshop is approved for 6 core hours through the Licensed Professional Counselor's Association of Georgia, approval #8628-20AW.
+- Counselors: This workshop was originally approved for 6 core hours through the Licensed Professional Counselor's Association of Georgia, approval #8628-20AW; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.

-- SWs: This workshop is approved for 6 core hours through the Georgia Society for Clinical Social Work, approval #092319.
+- Social Workers: This workshop was originally approved for 6 core hours through the Georgia Society for Clinical Social Work, approval #102020; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.

-- MFTs: This workshop is approved for 6 core hours through the Georgia Association for Marriage and Family Therapy, approval #006-2020.
+- Marriage & Family Therapists: This workshop was originally approved for 6 core hours through the Georgia Association for Marriage and Family Therapy, approval #006-2020; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.